 Summer season: from 1 May to 31 October, Monday to Sunday from 09:00 to 18:00.
 Opening hours of the slide: 10:00 – 17:00

 Admission is 22 francs for adults and 11 francs for children aged 6 to 17.
-In the winter season 16 francs for adults and 8 francs for youths.
-The slide is not included in the price.
-Tickets are bought separately – 2 rides cost 5 francs.
-You can buy tickets online here or directly on the INSIDE LAAX mobile app.
-You can rent a tablet and headphones for the digital experience for 8 francs.
+In the winter season, it is 16 francs for adults and 8 francs for youths.
+The day pass includes 1 slide entry You can buy tickets online here or directly on the INSIDE LAAX mobile app.
+You can rent a tablet or a smartphone for the digital experience for 5 francs.

 Senda dil Dragun